Skip to main content

 The _enableDarkMode is an App State variable created by developer that creates its own corresponding getter and setter.

-When updating the FFAppState from the Action Flow Editor, you will be presented with several update type options such as Rebuild All Pages, Rebuild Current Page, and No Rebuild.
+When updating an AppState variable from the Action Flow Editor, you will be presented with several update type options such as Rebuild All Pages, Rebuild Current Page, and No Rebuild in the Action Settings.
 Let's see how the generated code changes when these options are selected.

 Rebuild Current Page